 Sha-Ken never made the transition to digital pre-press and PostScript fonts, which Morisawa did with its very profitable licensing agreement with Adobe.
 When Sha-Ken announced OpenType fonts at the 2011 International eBook Expo, they were a has-been company run into the ground by sheer greed.
 They never delivered on that promise.
 As the former Sha-Ken lead font engineer told me, there was no font engineer talent left in the company to do the job of re-creating the proprietary digital format library into OpenType.

-Morisawa has a very talented font development team, they even have Jiyukobo, creators of the Hiragino Japanese system fonts used in macOS and iOS, which Morisawa bought in 2019.
-An interesting side story: Apple negotiated with Sha-Ken to purchase their library shortly after Steve Jobs returned but it never came to be, Jeff Martin should be proud of today’s announcement.
+Morisawa has a very talented font development team, they even have Jiyukobo, creators of the Hiragino Japanese system fonts used in macOS and iOS, which they bought in 2019.
+An interesting side story: Apple negotiated with Sha-Ken to purchase their library shortly after Steve Jobs returned but it never came to be.
+Jeff Martin, who led the effort at the time should be proud of today’s announcement.

 But that’s a story for another day.
 Today is a celebration.
 After nearly 100 years of separation, 2 halves of a whole are coming together again.
 In Requiem for Sha-Ken I wrote, “When the last person turns out the lights at Sha-Ken KK, I hope they open the vaults and set the Sha-Ken font library free.
 Only by taking flight and having a life of its own can it ever hope to live on in the hearts and imaginations of future Japanese designers.”
 Japanese designers finally have their font legacy back.

-Inside Hiragino: the macOS Japanese system font story
+- Inside Hiragino: profile of the macOS X Japanese system font creation and design

-Inside Hiragino: Hiragino Shock and Apple Publishing Glyph Set
+- Hiragino Shock: the impact of Apple Publishing Glyph Set